 - Full-Day Tour of Snow Monkeys, Zenko-ji Temple and Sake in Nagano

 - Nagano Private Two Day Tour with Guide, Private Vehicle and Overnight at Ryokan

 - 2-Day Nagano To Takayama Tour: Snow Monkeys & Highlights Of Central Japan

 Is it ethical?

 This is not a zoo.
 I am firmly against animal exploitation in any form, and this park didn’t feel like a tourist trap whatsoever.
 As you can see, monkeys are free to wander around as they please and they seem far more curious about than frightened by human presence.
 There is only one warden on site, and he only intervenes (by shouting keywords) when monkeys jump on visitors or try to steal something from their pockets.

 Animal rights are something I hold very dear to my heart, and I didn’t feel like I was encouraging any kind of detrimental industry by visiting Jigokudani.

-Do you need a car to get there?
+Do I need a car to get there?

 No, you don’t.
 If you’d rather travel by rail (which I highly recommend you do, as car rentals in Japan are very expensive), get off at either Yudanaka, Nagano or Shibu and take the bus to Kanbayashi Onsen.
 From there, it’s a 35-minute walk through the bucolic alpine forest.